sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 Once all retries are exhausted, the transfer will fail and SFTPPlus will no longer try to process/transfer that file.

-Files which were previously failed to be transferred, can be processed/transfered again by restarting the transfer.
+Files that were previously failed to be transferred, can be processed/transferred again by restarting the transfer.

 Fault-tolerant source monitoring
 --------------------------------

-When a transfer is started, SFTPPlus will check for the required permissions to monitor the source path for changes, the configured path exists and that this path is valid.
+When a transfer is started, SFTPPlus will check for the required permissions to monitor the source path for changes, the configured path exists and this path is valid.

 If the source path is no longer available after the transfer was started and the initial check operations were successful,
 SFTPPlus will not consider the transfer failed.
 It will wait for the next configured `changes_poll_interval` to pass and will try again.
-This is done for an unlimited number of times and an event is emitted on each failure.
+This is done an unlimited number of times and an event is emitted on each failure.
 Once the source path is available again, the transfer is resumed and new or changed files will be transferred.

-The type of source path errors which are considered not critical for the purpose of source monitoring varies based on the file transfer protocol.
+The type of source path errors that are considered not critical for source monitoring varies based on the file transfer protocol.

 The most common errors found on all supported protocols are:

 * Source path not found.
-* Source path without read or listing permissions.
+* Source path without reading or listing permissions.
-* Connection closed while source was checked.
+* Connection closed while the source was checked.

 For the HTTP and WebDAV protocol, below is a non-exhaustive list of HTTP codes for which source monitoring will continue: